 Through the implementation of its many activities, KAFDOC has developed strategies to work effectively with its beneficiaries.
 We work hand in hand with local communities in a participatory approach, to make sustainable changes, while respecting the environment and applying a right-based approach.

-KAFDOC then involves every beneficiaries through public forums, establishment of student councils, women’s councils etc. Citizens feel more empowered and are confident to participate in project activities and discuss their key concerns with officials at commune forums.
+KAFDOC then involves every beneficiary through public forums, establishment of student councils, women’s councils etc. Citizens feel more empowered and are confident to participate in project activities and discuss their key concerns with officials at community forums.

 Read more about good governance

 To ensure the projects sustainability, KAFDOC undertakes the following strategies :

 - Training and workshop : KAFDOC develops training and workshops in which the beneficiaries can participate in all stages of the project implementation under the instruction of trainers or KAFDOC’s staff.
 This provides the beneficiaries with a sense of leadership and ownership.